-- (1) If a person charged with a crime requiring proof of intention, knowledge or the realisation of a real risk or possibility- - (a) was voluntarily or involuntarily intoxicated when he or she did or omitted to do anything which is an essential element of the crime; but - (b) the effect of the intoxication was not such that he or she lacked the requisite intention, knowledge or realisation;

-(2) Where a person is charged with a crime requiring proof of negligence, the fact the person was voluntarily intoxicated when he or she did or omitted to do anything which is an essential element of the crime shall not be a defence to any such crime, nor shall the court regard it as mitigatory when assessing the sentence to be imposed.
+- (1) If a person charged with a crime requiring proof of intention, knowledge or the realisation of a real risk or possibility- - (a) was voluntarily or involuntarily intoxicated when he or she did or omitted to do anything which is an essential element of the crime; but - (b) the effect of the intoxication was not such that he or she lacked the requisite intention, knowledge or realisation; - such intoxication shall not be a defence to the crime, but the court may regard it as mitigatory when assessing the sentence to be imposed. - (2) Where a person is charged with a crime requiring proof of negligence, the fact the person was voluntarily intoxicated when he or she did or omitted to do anything which is an essential element of the crime shall not be a defence to any such crime, nor shall the court regard it as mitigatory when assessing the sentence to be imposed.